streamsets/datacollector-tests/README.md

 Execution of sample test
 ----------------------
-The following test does not need any environment and runs locally.
+1)The following test does not need any environment and runs locally.

 ```
 $ cd datacollector-tests